rush86999/handshake/README.md

 ## Sponsored by [Atomic](https://www.atomiclife.app)
-As priorities change, your Google calendar get rearranged using AI.
+As priorities change, your Google calendar gets rearranged using AI.

 ## License